 “Snowballs Quilt Workshop: Concentrate on Complex Colour Development”

-The purpose of this workshop is to encourage participants to use their instincts and develop their own skills as colourists
+Purpose: The purpose of this workshop was to encourage participants to use their instincts and develop their own skills as colourists.

 Is it possible?
 What?

 Somewhere in the world of textiles, there exists a person who hasn’t heard of Kaffe Fassett?

 Just in case that person should exist, here are a few bits and pieces about him.
 A really quick search of the Internet will uncover many more images, stories and videos of him and his work.

 Throughout the the last 50 years, he has inspired people across the world with his colourful work in fabric, knitting, needlepoint, patchwork, painting and mosaic.

 Isn’t this a great title for an article published in the New York Times and tells you a little bit about him.
 Throughout the textile world he is indeed known as the King of Colour.